ilmari-h/envie/README.md

 Requirements: Node.js (v22.0 and up) and Linux or macOS operating system

 ## 🚀 Quick start guide
-> [!TIP]
-> Not into self hosting?
-Envie is **free forever** for individual use with affordable per-user licensing available for teams.
->
-> Head over to <https://envie.cloud> and sign up to get started with a forever-free plan!

 > [!IMPORTANT]
 > To use Envie, you need an Ed25519 keypair on your machine.
 This is because Envie uses client-side encryption to secure your environment variables.
 >